-We are already aware of the economic value that can be unlocked when wireless technologies are made available through a combination of affordability and regulatory accessibility through license-exempt regulation or Wi-Fi.
-It is estimated that the baseline (i.e. 2.4 and 5 GHz Wi-Fi) economic value of Wi-Fi in India alone in 2021 is USD 130 billion, which is forecasted to reach USD 177 billion by 2025.
+The economic value that can be unlocked when wireless technologies are made available through a combination of affordability and regulatory accessibility through license-exempt regulation or Wi-Fi is well-established.
+It is estimated that the baseline17 (i.e. 2.4 and 5 GHz Wi-Fi) economic value of Wi-Fi in India alone in 2021 is USD 130 billion, which is forecasted to reach USD 177 billion by 2025.
 License exempt spectrum represents one of the few avenues through which small operators can enter the wireless broadband market.
-Small operators have leapt to take advantage of improvements in Wi-Fi technologies as both an access and a backhaul technology.
+Small operators https://papers.ssrn.com/sol3/Delivery.cfm/SSRN_ID3762098_code2826029.pdf?abstractid=3762098&mirid=1>